naugtur/node-example-deopt/README.md

 run `node --trace-opt --trace-deopt 1deopt.js` and see a clean example of single deoptimization.

-In real life it's much less readable.
+In real life it's much less readable ;)

 ## Testing if a function can be optimized